 Agency Receives Accreditation Status Once Again

-Officials at Community Care are pleased to announce that the agency has continued to meet the requirements of the Accreditation Canada program and has received full accreditation status for the next four years.
+Officials at Community Care are pleased that the agency has continued to meet the requirements of the Accreditation Canada program and has received full accreditation status for 2016 - 2020.

 The agency recently participated in the Accreditation Canada survey, which helps organizations strengthen their quality improvement efforts by identifying what they are doing well and where improvements are needed.
 Organizations that are accredited by Accreditation Canada can hold their status as a mark of pride and as a way to create a strong, sustainable culture of quality and safety.